Mitr Chaibancha

-He died on 8 October 1970 at Dongtan Beach, Jomtien, South Pattaya, after falling from a helicopter during the filming of a stunt for the final scene of Insee thong (Golden Eagle).
+He died on 8 October 1970 at Dongtan Beach, Jomtien, South Pattaya, after falling from a helicopter during the filming of a stunt for the final scene of Insee Thong (Golden Eagle).

 At the height of his career in the 1960s, Mitr, along with Petchara Chaowarat, made a string of hit films that packed cinemas.
 Of the 75 to 100 films produced each year by the Thai film industry during this period, Mitr starred in nearly half of them.

 Early life

-Mitr was born into poverty, named Bunting ("abandoned by destiny"), which was the name given to him by a monk.
+Mitr was born into poverty, named Bunting ("abandoned by destiny") by a monk.
 His parents separated when he was an infant.
 His father was a non-commissioned police officer.
 His mother came to Bangkok for work as a greengrocer and a better financial position.
-At age 8, Mitr moved to Bangkok's Nang Loeng neighborhood to live with a newly married mother, where he took the surname Phumhem.
-This was the surname of his stepfather.
-He was then enrolled in a Thai boxing school.
-He became the lightweight boxing champion for his school in 1949 and 1951, and went on to win three lightweight division titles.
-After finishing secondary school, he studied at Pranakhon College.
-He was then accepted into the Royal Thai Air Force aviation school, where he was trained as a pilot.
-After graduation, he worked as a flight instructor at Don Muang Royal Thai Air Force Base.
+At age 8, Mitr moved to Bangkok's Nang Loeng neighborhood to live with his newly-married mother, where he took the surname Phumhem.
+He learned Muay Thai, became the lightweight boxing champion for his school in 1949 and 1951 and went on to win three more titles.
+After finishing secondary school, he studied at Phra Nakhon College and was then accepted into the Royal Thai Air Force aviation school, where he trained as a pilot.
+Mitr then worked as a flight instructor at Don Muang Royal Thai Air Force Base.

-In 1956 some friends showed his photograph to journalist Kingkaew Kaewprasert, who introduced him to Surat Pukkawet, the editor of a movie magazine.
-Before long Mitra starred in his first film, Chart Sua (Tiger Instinct).
-It was then he decided to change his name from Pichet Pumhem to Mitr Chaibancha.
+In 1956, some friends showed photos of Mitr to journalist Kingkaew Kaewprasert, who introduced him to Surat Pukkawet, the editor of a movie magazine.
+Before long, he starred in his first film, Chart Suea (Tiger Instinct).
+It was then he decided to change his name from Pichet Phumhem to Mitr Chaibancha.
 He caught the attention of movie fans after starring in Chao Nakleng (Gangster Lord), using the character name Rom Ritthikrai from author Sake Dusit's Insee Daeng (Red Eagle) series of novels.

 He married his wife, Jaruwan, in 1959.
-In 1961 a son, Yuthana, or Ton, was born.
+In 1961, a son, Yuthana, or Ton, was born.
 However, the marriage ended in a divorce.